David Goffin: Playing style and endorsements

-Tennis career
+Career

 Juniors

 As a junior, he compiled a singles win–loss record of 76–40, reaching as high as No. 10 in the junior combined world rankings in July 2008.
 He took part in only two junior slams, losing in the second round of the French Open and the first round of Wimbledon in 2008.

-2009–2011
+2009–11

 Throughout the 2009 season, Goffin played Futures and Challenger tournaments.
 His best result of the year came when he qualified for Todi, Italy.
 He won four consecutive matches after qualification, eventually succumbing to Simon Greul, ranked No. 84, in a semifinal in straight sets.

 In 2010, Goffin played Futures and Challenger tournaments throughout the year with varying results.
 He finished the year ranked No. 233.

 Goffin won his first match on the ATP tour at the 2011 Chennai open, defeating India's No. 1, Somdev Devvarman.
 He lost in the second round to Stanislas Wawrinka.

 2012: Breakthrough at the French Open

 In 2012, he reached the quarterfinals of an ATP World Tour tournament for the first time at the 2012 Chennai Open, after defeating top-50 countryman Xavier Malisse and Andreas Beck.

 At the French Open 2012, though he did not win in the last qualifying round of the qualifications, he entered the tournament's main draw as a lucky loser thanks to the withdrawal of Gaël Monfils.
 In his first round, he faced world no. 27 and 23rd seed for men's singles Radek Štěpánek and beat him in five sets.
 The second round saw Goffin take on French veteran player Arnaud Clément (who was playing his last French Open) whom he beat in five sets in a match postponed due to rain at a score of 5–1 the previous day.
 Goffin then beat Łukasz Kubot in the third round to become the first lucky loser to reach the last 16 of a Grand Slam since compatriot Dick Norman at Wimbledon 1995.
 Goffin was eventually eliminated by third seed Roger Federer, but not before managing to win the first set.

 He received one of the wild cards for Wimbledon, and in the first round he beat 20th seed and 2011 quarterfinalist Bernard Tomic.
 Then, in the second round, he beat Jesse Levine to advance to the third round, where he ultimately lost to the resurgent 10th seed Mardy Fish.

-At the 2012 Summer Olympics, he lost in the first round of the men's singles to Juan Monaco.
+At the 2012 Summer Olympics, he lost in the first round of the men's singles to Juan Mónaco.

 At the US Open, he entered the main draw, but lost in the first round to world no. 7, sixth seed, and eventually semifinalist at the tournament Tomáš Berdych.

 He then won two singles matches to secure Belgium a place in the 2013 Davis Cup World Group.